owenstrevor/cities/README.md

 ## Cities.rb Initializer

-Create an initializer to point to the data
+Create an initializer to point to the data.

 ```ruby
 Cities.data_path = '/path/to/cities'